hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 traffic.
 While the implementation of Event Creator may choose to support only a single "other parent", the module is designed and intended to support multiple "other parents".

-TODO: How do we apply network settings!!!!
-It must be similar to the roster changes, it must be done in consensus and reported through the "round" mechanism.
-Because network settings are handled in Execution, but communicated back to Consensus.
-OR, whatever mechanism we settle on for communication of rounds, must also apply to config changes.

 #### Filling Events

 Events form a large amount of the network traffic between nodes.
 Each event has some overhead in terms of metadata,